Mattedigital/learning_log/mvc/redux.md

 You may also pass an initial state to `createStore`.
 But most of the times you don’t have to.
 Passing an initial state is useful for server side rendering \(SSR\).
 Anyway, the state comes from reducers.

-In Redux reducers produce the state.
-The state is not something you create by hand.
+In Redux** reducers produce the state of the application**.

 **Reducers:**

-A reducer is a Javascript function, it takes two parameters: the current state & an action.
+A reducer is a Javascript function. **Reducers take two parameters: the current state & an action.**

-In Redux state is immutable & cannot change in place.

 Create a root reducer: